linuxmuster/linuxmuster-linbo7/README.md

 Option  |  Description
 --|--
-forcegrub  |  Forces grub boot on uefi systems (in case of uefi boot issues). quiet  |  Suppresses kernel boot messages. splash  |  Displays graphical splash screen at boot time.
+forcegrub  |  Forces grub boot on uefi systems (in case of uefi boot issues). noefibootmgr  |  Skips providing the EFI boot files and boot entries (in case of uefi boot issues). quiet  |  Suppresses kernel boot messages. splash  |  Displays graphical splash screen at boot time.
 Without this parameter, only text is displayed on the console at boot time. warmstart=no  |  Suppresses linbo warmstart after downloading a new linbo kernel from the server (in case this causes problems).